The journey of Senses

 The second floor is the highest reaching point, dedicated to the space themed exhibition.
 To reach the earth again, a slide down through the picturesque green patio concludes the journey in a funny, playful way.

-The journey from the bottom to the top is continuous but constantly changing.
-While moving between the inner and outer protective skins, the feeling of being in and out at the same time prevails.
-The proportion of the space is changing constantly, just as Luxembourg City offers similar changes in perception due to its very particular and unique landscape.
-Different visual connections are created parallelly on different levels and through different stages.
-Ambiances and moods are shifting instantaneously, sparking curiosity to get to know the country.
+The journey inside is continuous but constantly changing.
+While moving between the inner and outer protective skins, the feeling of being simultaneously in and out prevails.
+The proportion of the space is constantly changing, just as Luxembourg offers similar alterations in perception due to its very particular and unique landscape.
+Different visual connections are created parallelly on different levels and through several stages.
+Ambiances and moods are shifting instantaneously, sparking curiosity to get to know the best of our country.

 One of the requirements was to use 70% of reused or recycled material.
 A challenge we met by opting for steel construction.
 The fiber glass membrane, although difficult to recycle, can be reused by the producer who agreed specifically to it for the project.